-\$10 copay for each non-Medicare covered routine eye exam.
+\$10 copayment for each non-Medicare covered routine eye exam.

-Reimbursement of up to a maximum of \$40 for each non-Medicare covered routine eye exam.
+Reimbursement up to a maximum of \$40 for each non-Medicare covered routine eye exam.

-"Welcome to Medicare" Preventive Visit
+"Welcome to Medicare" preventive visit

 The plan covers the one-time "Welcome to Medicare" preventive visit.
-The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
+The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots) and referrals for other care, if needed.